UbiquityRobotics/bus_beaglebone/README.md

 * The MCP2562 (U2) RxD and Txd (pins 1 and 4) are swapped.

 * Tie unused gate inputs to 0V/5V.

+* Make sure the BBB connector edge is clear of obsticles.
+  Think about making N10 (the BBB connector) the full length.

 * Add 100K pull up resistor inputs that can be disconnected.